-Stream Drainage basin area (km2) Channel slopes (%) Disturbance (%)
+Stream Drainage basin area (km ) Channel slopes (%) Disturbance (%)

-Reference
+Reference Streams 148 0.63 0

-Chickadee Creek 163 0.70 0

-Two Creek 132 0.55 0

-Burnt

-Freeman River 444 0.36 91

-Sakwatamau River 242 0.49 92

-Goose Tributary 151 0.97 10
+Burned Streams 281 0.61 83

-Total nutrient load was calculated as the sum of the product of nutrient concentration and estimated discharge over each sampling interval (Munn and Prepas 1986; Cooke and Prepas 1998).
-Nutrient export coefficients were calculated by dividing the total nutrient load (kg) by the watershed area above the sampling site (km2).
+Total nutrient load was calculated as the sum of the product of nutrient concentration and estimated discharge over each sampling interval (Munn and Prepas 1986; Cooke and Prepas

+1998).
+Nutrient export coefficients were calculated by dividing the total nutrient load (kg) by the watershed area above the sampling site (km).
 Rating equations were generated to extrapolate Environment Canada discharge data from the gauging station on the Sakwatamau River to the sampling sites in the other watersheds.
 This allowed for the daily calculation of nutrient loading.
-The relationships between staff height (cm) and instantaneous stream discharge (m3· s11) allowed us to predict flow from water height for each stream.
+The relationships between staff height (cm) and instantaneous stream discharge (m· s-1) allowed us to predict flow from water height for each stream.

-Our analysis currently focuses on data collected in 1983 and 1999 from Two Creek and Sakwatamau River, because these data are complete and allow comparison of a burnt and a non-burnt lake.
-We also compare data collected from Chickadee Creek, Freeman River and Goose Tributary with 1999 data from Two Creek and Sakwatamau River to further document difference between burnt and reference systems after the fire.
-Data were also collected in the year 2000, but not currently included in this report.
-The 2000 data will be combined with those presented in this report and submitted as a primary publication.
-We also describe how the study streams fit within a context of other published data from the Boreal forest.
+Our analysis currently focuses on data collected in 1983, 1999, and 2000 from Two Creek and Sakwatamau River, because these data are complete and allow comparison of a burned and a non-burned stream.
+We also compared data collected from Chickadee Creek, Freeman River and Goose Tributary with 1999 and 2000 data from Two Creek and Sakwatamau River to further document differences between burned and reference systems after the fire.
+We describe how the study streams fit within a context of other published data from the Boreal forest.

-Statistical analyses were performed with SPSS version 8.0.
-For 1999, mean export coefficients in the two stream groups (reference and burnt) were compared with t-tests, even though sample sizes were small (df = 3).
-Inclusion of the 2000 data will allow more powerful statistical analysis (Prepas et al. 2000, in press).
+Statistical analyses were performed with SigmaPlot.
+For 2000, mean export coefficients in the two stream groups (reference and burned) were compared with t-tests, even though sample sizes were small (df = 3).